Skip to main content

 What is a Personalized Mental Health Treatment Plan?

 If you are receiving mental health care, the treatment plan is a key document that you will develop in collaboration with your treatment provider.
-The treatment plan lists your treatment goals, the types of interventions that will be used, and how outcomes would be measured.
+The treatment plan lists your treatment goals, the types of interventions that will be used, and how outcomes will be measured.
 In addition to these generic elements of a treatment plan, a personalized treatment plan also incorporates your strengths, needs, vision of your own recovery, and desired quality of life.

 6 key elements of a treatment plan